TacticalMetaphysics/LiSE/cause_effect.rst

 Facts about Characters
 ======================

-Changes to Characters need to be represented in one database record apiece.
-In the case where the name of the table to be changed begins with ``"character_"``, that's all there is to it, but that's only true when you're dealing with Stats.
-An Effect that changes a stat returns a 3-tuple of stat's name and its new value You can remove a stat from a character by setting it to None.
+An Effect that changes a stat returns a 3-tuple of the string "``character_stat``", stat's name and its new value.
+You can remove a stat from a character by setting it to None.
 Python recognizes a difference between not having a variable and having a variable containing None, but LiSE doesn't.

-Skills may be removed from Characters in the same way.
-You add new skills and alter existing ones by assigning Causes to them.
+Skills may be removed from Characters in the same way with the string "``character_skill``".
+You add a skill or alter an existing one by assigning a list of Causes to it.
 These Causes will be called with this Character when it uses this skill.
+Make sure the list contains actual Cause objects rather than, for instance, strings.

+Components may be added to or removed from Characters by the use of the strings "``character_thing``", "``character_place``", and "``character_portal``", according to the type of the component.
+Things and Places are triples in which the 1th item is the name of the dimension they are in, and the 2th item is the name of the Thing or Place proper.
+For "``character_portal``" you actually want a 4-tuple, where the 1th item is the dimension name, the 2th is the name of the Place whence the Portal originates, and the 3th is its destination.